~ ABOUT ME ~

 As a teenager on the ship we were able to participate in the community health programs.
 One day we went to the village of Macumba in Sierra Leone to provide assistance during a measles outbreak.
 Two children died that day and it made a huge impact on me.
 It was then that I decided to pursue medicine with the desire to one day go back to Africa.

-After obtaining my medical degree and diploma in tropical medicine and hygiene I went to Freetown, Sierra Leone in March 2005 to set up a pediatric outpatient clinic in an area of town where pediatric services were not available.
-The clinic was very successful with 14,000 children registered and busy clinic days with 50-60 patients.
-In July 2009 I was able to handover the clinic to a national doctor and the project is still ongoing.
+After obtaining my medical degree and diploma in tropical medicine and hygiene I went to Freetown, Sierra Leone in March 2005 to set up a pediatric outpatient clinic in Aberdeen, an area of town where pediatric services were not available.
+The clinic was very successful with 14,000 children registered and busy clinic days with 50-60 patients by the time I handed the clinic over in 2009.
+Thankfully the clinic is still open to this day.

-In June 2010 I returned as a volunteer to Sierra Leone as Medical Coordinator for the Welbodi Partnership at the Ola During Children's Hospital in Freetown.
-I have worked closely with this hospital in the past, having referred many sick children there from the outpatient clinic, often wishing that the accessibility and quality of care was better.
-Fortunately this is changing.
-It is exciting to know that I will now play a role in improving the quality of care given at the hospital.
+In June 2010 I returned as a volunteer to Sierra Leone as Medical Coordinator for Welbodi Partnership at the Ola During Children's Hospital in Freetown.
+I worked closely with this hospital in the past, having referred many sick children there from the outpatient clinic in Aberdeen, often wishing that the accessibility and quality of care was better.
+It was exciting to know that I would play a role in improving the quality of care given at the hospital.
+After the initial two years, I took on the role of Senior Technical Advisor, and was involved with various quality improvement projects, guideline development, working towards establishing a postgraduate training programme in paediatrics (including accreditation of the hospital through the West African College of Physicians) and other capacity building activities.
+I was also responsible for larger projects such as setting up a digital x-ray department in the hospital!
+This was one of my all time favorite projects.
+It was a busy and challenging time to find my way within the government system.

 "He has showed you, O man, what is good.
 And what does the LORD require of you?
 To act justly and to love mercy and to walk humbly with your God."
 Micah 6:8.